 Standards of Practice

-CRPO members are required to abide by the College’s Professional Practice Standards for Registered Psychotherapists.
-This comprehensive document is based on CRPO’s Professional Misconduct Regulation, and sets out minimum expectations for member conduct.
+CRPO registrants are required to abide by the College’s Professional Practice Standards for Registered Psychotherapists.
+This comprehensive document is based on CRPO’s Professional Misconduct Regulation, and sets out minimum expectations for registrant conduct.
 The Standards cover numerous topics related to preventing and dealing with sexual abuse.
 These include conflict of interest, dual or multiple relationships with clients, undue influence and abuse, and illegal conduct.
 Clients and members of the public are encouraged to familiarize themselves with this document in order to understand the obligations of RPs.

-The standard of practice for members with regards to sexual abuse is informed by best practice in psychotherapy and the definition of sexual abuse under the RHPA (which is broader than in criminal law).
+The standard of practice for registrants with regards to sexual abuse is informed by best practice in psychotherapy and the definition of sexual abuse under the RHPA (which is broader than in criminal law).

 Misconduct Related to Sexual Abuse

-Registered Psychotherapists must understand that there are no circumstances in which sexual activity between a member and current client is acceptable.
+Registered Psychotherapists must understand that there are no circumstances in which sexual activity between a registrant and current client is acceptable.
 In the context of a therapeutic relationship, there is a power imbalance between therapist and client.
 As a result, the client is never a mutual participant in any form of sexual contact, remark or relationship.

 Various kinds of behaviour, while not sexual abuse within the legal definition, raise similar concerns and are taken very seriously by CRPO.
 These include: